-3 Evaluation Algorithm
+3. Evaluation Algorithm

-This sections mentions two translations to Haskell, which are both implemented in UUAGC.
-This section serves two goals: to provide the reader with a better understanding of the semantics (which we do not specify formally), and to prepare for later sections on the various grammar extensions and their implementation.
+This sections shows two translations to Haskell.
+They both serve two goals: to provide the reader with a better understanding of the semantics (which we do not specify formally), and to prepare for later sections on the various grammar extensions and their implementation.